IRS Fresh Start Program

-The Internal Revenue service also helps small businesses who are unable or struggling to meet their tax obligations with tax relief.
+The Internal Revenue service also helps people small businesses who are unable or struggling to meet their tax obligations with tax relief through a fresh start program.
 In February 2011, the IRS Commissioner announced a new initiative designed to help small businesses get a fresh start with tax liabilities.

 The Fresh Start initiative was redesigned so that IRS collection practices have a lessened negative impact on taxpayers.